castai/terraform-provider-castai/docs/resources/workload_scaling_policy.md

 ## Upsert scaling policy

 The recommended way is to [import](#importing) the scaling policy and then apply the changes to the policy.
 However, if that’s not possible, you can define the default policy resource yourself.
-The CAST AI Terraform provider, will update the existing policy instead of returning an error.
+The CAST AI Terraform provider will update the existing policy instead of returning an error.